 a subsidiary of a holding company to which it is also a subsidiary

-Relative means spouse, siblings and lineal ascendants and descendants of a person.
+(i) such other person as may be specified. relative means spouse, siblings and lineal ascendants and descendants of a person.

-Provided that nothing in sub-clauses (f) and (g) shall apply to the advice, directions or instructions given in a professional capacity.
+Provided that nothing in sub-clauses f and g shall apply to the advice, directions or instructions given in a professional capacity.

 Types of related party transactions

 Any contract or arrangement with respect to the following, but not limited to these;